-The knolls which were burnt in 2019 were re-examined in 2020.
+The knolls in Area which were burnt in 2019 were re-examined in 2020 and 2021.
 Sheep are congregating in this area post burning with extensive dunging and grazing pressure on the grasses underneath.
 This has resulted in areas of bare soil and poaching.
 The sheep need to be shepherded regularly out of this area to reduce browsing pressure on same.
-Patches of heath rush (Juncus squarrosus) are present and if browsing pressure remains too high this species will begin to dominate as it is unpalatable to sheep.
-Although there is some recovery of heather in these areas it is heavily browsed.